turris-cz/user-docs/docs/hw/omnia/omnia.md

 ### Network interfaces

 Turris Omnia platform has three physical Ethernet ports.
-One of them (_eth2_) is dedicated as WAN and connected directly to WAN port.
+One of them (_eth2_) is dedicated as WAN and connected directly to the WAN port.
 That can be either metallic or SFP.
 If you plug in SFP module, the metallic port will get disconnected.
 If you unplug the module, metallic port will be functional again.
 In Turris OS 3.X this can be done at runtime, on newer version changing the configuration